Claim a waiver for duty on goods that you bring to Northern Ireland from Great Britain or countries outside the UK and EU

 • one enterprise, which is a shareholder in or member of another enterprise, controls alone (in line with an agreement with other shareholders in or members of that enterprise) a majority of shareholders’ or members’ voting rights in that enterprise

-For example, you must count any de minimis aid received by a parent company or subsidiary as part of your single undertaking’s de minimis allowance.
+For example, you must count any de minimis state aid received by a parent company or subsidiary as part of your single undertaking’s de minimis allowance.

 Before you claim you should check that your business (as a single undertaking) has not exceeded the maximum allowance.